 3. Size Assertion: This is to test that each response coming from the server holds the expected number of bytes.
 It facilitates the user to specify the size i.e. equal to, greater than, less than, or not equal to a given number of bytes.
 For example, if the response packet from a server is less than the expected 5000 bytes in size, then a test case passes, else a test case fails.

 4. XML Assertion: It verifies that the response coming from the server holds the data in a correct XML format.

 5. HTML Assertion: It is helpful for checking the syntax of the response data.

 Q-20.
 What is Spike testing and how can we perform it in JMeter?

 Ans.
-Suddenly increasing the number of users at the certain point of application and then monitoring its behavior at that interval is Spike testing.
+Suddenly increasing the number of users at a certain point of application and then monitoring its behavior at that interval is Spike testing.

-In JMeter, Spike testing can be performed using Synchronizing Timer.
+In JMeter, Spike testing can be performed using a synchronizing timer.
 This timer keeps on blocking the threads until a particular number of threads get reserved.
-It then releases them at once thus creating large instantaneous load.
+It then releases them at once thus creating a large instantaneous load.

-So it was of the posts where we covered an essential topic for Software testers.
-Also, Performance testing is becoming more and more important for the business reasons.
+So it was one of the posts where we covered an essential topic for Software Testers.
+Also, Performance testing is becoming more and more important for business reasons.
 That’s why we came up with this blog post on the top JMeter interview questions for experienced QA engineers.

 It would be great if you let us know your feedback on this post.
 Also, you can ask us to write on a topic of your choice.
 We’ll add it to our writing roadmap.
 Lastly, if you enjoyed the post, then please care to share it with friends and on social media.